UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 <br>
 <br>

-And these are the comparison calculated as the vertical integral and then calculating the divergent and the difference with the diagnostic divergent:
+And the next plots are the comparison calculated as the vertical integral and then calculating the divergent and the difference with the diagnostic divergent.
+The red circles are from the temp_yadv and black circles from Hvom_temp.
+From the difference, the error is of less than 1% for these examples.

 ```python
 # All dots selected